-Faculty research interests in the PAS are broad and include: equity and diversity across the disciplines (e.g. literacy, stem, history); race/ethnicity; gender & sexuality; disability; diversity & leadership; community engagement; immigration; and language learning and acquisition.
+Faculty research interests in the concentration are broad and include equity and diversity across the disciplines (e.g. literacy, stem, history); race/ethnicity; gender & sexuality; disability; diversity & leadership; community engagement; immigration; and language learning and acquisition.

 - Completed application to the NC State Graduate School

 - Unofficial transcripts from undergraduate and any graduate programs

 - You are applying to a Ph.D. concentration in Educational Equity.
 A centerpiece of this program is that you will identify and develop a research focus and engage in the production of new knowledge in the form of publications and professional presentations.
 An important purpose of this statement is to match your research interests with faculty expertise.
 Few students enter with fully-formed research agendas, and many discover their research interests through conversations with faculty.
 We strongly encourage you to visit faculty websites and reach out to faculty you may be interested in working with.